oschick/docker-plex-amd/README.md

 This image uses [Linuxserver/Plex](https://hub.docker.com/r/linuxserver/plex) as its base image to ensure that Plex stays up-to-date

 ## Usage
-See [Linuxserver's Parameters](https://github.com/linuxserver/docker-plex#Parameters) for more information on parameters.
+- See [Linuxserver's Parameters](https://github.com/linuxserver/docker-plex#Parameters) for more information on parameters.

-`VERSION=docker` must be used.
+- `VERSION=docker` must be used.
 Using `latest` will create errors.
+- I use `/dev/shm/` as a RAMDISK for transcoding set to half the amount of my total RAM.
+Info on resizing [here](https://masukkhan.wordpress.com/2015/12/09/resize-devshm-filesystem-in-linux/)

+docker-compose example:
 ``` docker-compose
 services:
   plex: